 Communication Access Realtime Translation (CART) is a word-for-word speech-to-text interpreting service for people with a hearing loss or who would otherwise benefit from this accommodation.

 ASAE can provide this service upon request.
-Please contact Krista LeZotte, Associate Director, Meeting Operations & Special Events at email@example.com or 202-326-9513 for more information.
+Please contact Krista LeZotte, Associate Director, Meeting Operations & Special Events at email@example.com or 202-326-9513 (3) weeks prior to the event for more information.

 Assistive Listening Devices